Italian Contemporary Film Festival: ICFF in the Vineyard

 This ICFF annual event brings together film, wine and food in partnership with Two Sisters Vineyards in Niagara-on-the-lake, Ontario.
-Its aim is to celebrate Italy’s gastronomic culture, flavours and food traditions through a film screening that accompanies the experience at the vineyard.
+Its aim is to celebrate Italy's gastronomic culture, flavours and food traditions through a film screening that accompanies the experience at the vineyard.
 The evening features Two Sisters Vineyards wines accompanied by Italian dishes.

 ICFF Call the Shots

-Call The Shots is an annual event that celebrates and honours women’s achievements in thought, leadership, and action.
+Call The Shots is an annual event that celebrates and honours women's achievements in thought, leadership, and action.
 Call the Shots: Female Power Through Film tackles various themes and subject matter from the perspective of women who have achieved great success and become experts in their respective fields.
 In every aspect, in every field, and in every sector - be it filmmaking, journalism, the arts or industrial entrepreneurship - our guests represent the Canadian and Italian-Canadian women making an impact on their community and society as a whole.

-ICFF Care

-Every year ICFF focuses on a community building social justice event, discussing and supporting communities affected by unfortunate events.
-In 2018 the event was dedicated to support those affected by the earthquakes that ravaged Italy in 2017.